christinaheinze/loco-lib/index.md

 {% endhighlight %}

 To install `sbt` on Mac OS X using [Homebrew](http://brew.sh/), run `brew install sbt`.
 On Ubuntu run `sudo apt-get install sbt`.

-**Option 2 - Obtain packaged binaries**

-Once the first version of LOCO will have been published, the binaries will be available on the [releases](https://github.com/christinaheinze/loco-lib/releases) page.

 **Dependencies**